 It starts around this time of year, as these curmudgeons hate the Big Three (Halloween, Thanksgiving, and Christmas).
 They hate the joy that accompanies these holidays but, more importantly, they hate the gluttony.

 Inevitably, we’re bombarded with tips like “Eat before you go to a party” or “Fill up on the veggie tray.”
 Um, excuse me?
 The veggie tray at a holiday party is an insult to joy-makers everywhere.
 I don’t care if you go on an 80-day cleanse right up until the holiday party.
 You show up to MY party, you show up hungry…or else.

 I, for one, am standing up to these hate mongers.
 I picture myself like Mel Gibson in Braveheart –- blue warrior face-paint and all: “They can take our lives.
 But they’ll never take our holidays!”

-Of course, I adore Kristen Howerton over at “Rage Against the Minivan” and I wholeheartedly agree with her post last year about taking the holidays down a notch.
+I wholeheartedly agree that some holidays have been taken too extremes and need to be taken down a notch.
 If one more person asks me to craft a leprechaun trap on St. Patrick’s Day, I’m going to go Alec Baldwin on their asses.
-And that ain’t good.
 I’m talking the big three here, people.
 And I’m starting with Halloween.

 Remember the good old days?
 The days before social media made everyone a life expert and a craft genius?
 Like the wonderful lazy days before Pinterest ruined our lives?
 People weren’t making spooky fingers out of carrots and hummus.
 They weren’t making pumpkins out of f*cking clementines and celery sticks.
 And they sure as shit weren’t crafting “boo-riffic” goddamned bananas!
 And that skeleton you crafted out of veggies?
 Don’t make me tell you where you can shove that.